Underwriting

 Accidental risk:

-• over half of employee fatalities are a result of being struck by a vehicle or object, or falling from heights
+• many employee fatalities are a result of being struck by a vehicle or object, or falling from heights

 • handling or slips, trips and falls